jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 Sometimes this 'gap' is the result of systems not equipped to register the data.
 They simply lack the capacity to do so.

-The data could be registered, but it isn't detailed or of enough quality to tackle more specific subjects.
+The data could be registered, but it isn't detailed or of enough quality to address some questions with enough certainty.
 You can read an example about it in the comment published in BMJ ['A lack of quality statistics is hiding the real heatwave death toll'](https://www.bmj.com/content/385/bmj.q1052) by Shetty D.

 Dysfunctional systems are unable to register data, and if they do, it is incomplete or not accurate.